mehmehmehlol/peanuts-event-planner-backend/README.md

 # Check Out Rails API

 Copy the following link and
-https://peanuts-event-planner-backend.herokuapp.com/{insert the options follow here}
+https://peanuts-event-planner-backend.herokuapp.com/ and insert the following options under the "/"

 - activities
 - characters